tomekstrzeszkowski/raspberry_pi_blinker/README.md

 # Installation

+Install python dependencies from the readme.txt.
+Append content from `.bashrc.tail.example` to `.bashrc`.
-Install python dependencies, then run python `install.py` script.
-It will create sql lite database that will be used to persist current state
+Optional: run python `install.py` script.
+It will create sql lite database that will be used to persist current state (not used in current version)

 ```
 python install.py
 ```
-Append to `.bashrc` code from this repo inside the `.bashrc` file
 # Hardware

 ## Electrical components